 Theresa Sciallo was appointed Associate Director for Scholarship and Grants in September 2017.
 Her new role will be to manage programs including scholarship and grants for Foundations in Education.

 During her seven years with the Diocese of Bridgeport Catholic Schools, Theresa held various positions in the Office of the Superintendent.
 Most recently she was the Director of Community Engagement where she engaged diverse populations, particularly those that are underrepresented in Catholic Schools.
 She was instrumental in coordinating strategic enrollment management initiatives in the recent consolidation on seven schools into two academies.
 Prior to that role, she was the Assistant Director of Marketing and Enrollment for Catholic Schools, where she advanced the mission of our schools through annual giving campaigns, digital marketing, constituent relations and special events.
 She came to the Diocese of Bridgeport through the Catholic Alumni Project, aimed at reconnecting elementary schools with their alumni and developed a strategic annual giving program across all schools.
-Theresa is a passionate and self-motivated advocate for Catholic education, professionally and personally.
+Theresa holds a Bachelor of Science Degree in Marketing from St. John’s University.
+She is a passionate and self-motivated advocate for Catholic education, professionally and personally.
 While her everyday role is centered in strengthening the mission of Catholic education, her home life is as well, with three daughters in Catholic schools.
 Theresa resides in Stratford with her husband, children and boxer puppy.
 She is a member of St. Mark Parish.